5 Funny Noises from Your Plumbing and How to Stop Them

 - Shower Whooshes or Rumbles

 A disturbing whooshing or rumbling sound when you try to take a relaxing shower is probably caused by a buildup of mineral sediment (aka "lime scale") in either the water heater or the pipes, common in regions with very hard water.
 Flush your water heater once a year to remove the scale.
 If the problem is in the plumbing pipes themselves, you may need to have them professionally cleaned by a licensed plumber.
-In either case, consider installation of a water softening system to reduce this type of issue in the future.
+In either case, consider installation of a water softening system to reduce this type of issue in future.

 - Pipes Rattle